 - Students performing a recital will be assessed a recital fee equivalent to one-fourth of an academic credit (payable to Maranatha Piano Prep School) to cover room rental/setup/tuning and program printing, etc.

-- The non-degree piano pedagogy certificate is conferred by Maranatha Piano Prep School (not Maranatha Baptist Bible College).
+- The non-degree piano pedagogy certificate is conferred by Maranatha Piano Prep School (not Maranatha Baptist University).

 - The courses are registered through the college, and lessons are registered through the prep school.

 - Non-Maranatha students earning the certificate must register for classes as a guest student.
 Please contact Admissions.